fsync(3p) - phpMan

 descriptor named by fildes is to be transferred to the storage device

-associated with the file described by fildes in an implementation-
+associated with the file described by fildes.
+The nature of the trans-

-defined manner.
-The fsync() function shall not return until the system
+fer is implementation-defined.
+The fsync() function shall not return

-has completed that action or until an error is detected.
+until the system has completed that action or until an error is

 If _POSIX_SYNCHRONIZED_IO is defined, the fsync() function shall force